ACCESS TO SCIENCE, TECHNOLOGY & MATHEMATICS (STEM)

 Due to the nature of this course part time study is not available.

-Progression is possible in a wide range of subjects including engineering, computing, maths, chemical and physical sciences.
+It should be emphasised that this academic progression is possible in a wide range of subjects including engineering, computing, maths, chemical and physical sciences.